Indomethacin IV Mylan

 - swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing.

-Other side effects not listed above may also occur in som
+Other side effects not listed above may also occur in some pati

 ents.
 Tell the baby's doctor if you notice any other effects.